b2w-marketplace/challenge-backend/README.md

 The name of the columns in the rowset don’t matter, but their order does.

-## Criterias:
-- Quality and organization of the code;
-- Pay attention to the requirements;
-- Use Java 6 or newer (or Elixir language)
-- The candidate can choose any framework
+## Criterias for this task:
-- See the attachments to solve the second question (task2)
+- See the directory task2 to solve the second question
+- Create a file and put the result of the query

 Create a Fork of this project and send us a pull request

-Do not forget to create a README to tell us how to run the project :sunglasses: